mspnp/aks-baseline-regulated/networking/README.md

-# Networking Bicep Templates
+# Networking Azure Resource Manager (ARM) Templates

 This is part of the Azure Kubernetes Service (AKS) Baseline Cluster for Regulated Workloads..
 For more information see the [readme file in the root](/README.md).
-These files are the Bicep templates used in the deployment of this reference implementation.
+These files are the ARM templates used in the deployment of this reference implementation.
 This reference implementation uses a standard hub-spoke model.

 ## Files